slepher/async_poolboy/README.md

 ## poolboy worker checkout worker

-while a poolboy worker firstime checkout a poolboy worker, a new worker is created. while the last process checkouted by a poolboy worker checkin, the worker checkedin is destroyed.
+* while a poolboy worker firstime checkout a poolboy worker, a new worker is created.
+* while the last process checkouted by a poolboy worker checkin, the worker checkedin is destroyed.
+* this feature makes async_poolboy:transaction able to use inside poolboy worker.